 Development, RSCM, 19 The Close, Salisbury SP1 2EB

-We hope that you will join with us to mark this anniversary as part of Music Sunday.
+We hope that you will join with us to mark Music Sunday.
 Musical resources can be found at RSCM Music Direct.

 Issue 52 of Sunday by Sunday featured a new setting of Psalm 150 by David Ogden, suitable for use on Music Sunday.
 Find instrumental parts and a full score on the Sunday by Sunday page